awsdocs/amazon-elasticache-docs/doc_source/redis/redis-memory-management.md

       --cache-parameter-group-family redis2.8
    ```

 1. Calculate how many bytes of memory to reserve for Redis overhead\.
-You can find the value of `maxmemory` for your node type at [Redis Node\-Type Specific Parameters](ParameterGroups.Redis.md#ParameterGroups.Redis.NodeSpecific)\.
+You can find the value of `maxmemory` for your node type at [Redis node\-type specific parameters](ParameterGroups.Redis.md#ParameterGroups.Redis.NodeSpecific)\.

 1. Modify the custom parameter group so that the parameter `reserved-memory` is the number of bytes you calculated in the previous step\.
 The following AWS CLI example assumes you’re running a version of Redis before 2\.8\.22 and need to reserve half of the node’s `maxmemory`\.
-For more information, see [Modifying a Parameter Group](ParameterGroups.Modifying.md)\.
+For more information, see [Modifying a parameter group](ParameterGroups.Modifying.md)\.

    ```
    aws elasticache modify-cache-parameter-group \